mdeweerd/yii-relatedsearchbehavior/README.md

      * 1.12  Autoscope for relations and 'addRelatedCondition' method as a complement to 'addCondition'.
      * 1.13  Handle 'getter' in autoscope call.
      * 1.14  Look recursively for relations for autoscope.
+     * 1.15  Added 'getDataProvider'.
+     * 1.16  Added relations used in sort "attributes" provided as a parameter.

 ##Resources